Dimensional transmutation and nonconventional scaling behaviour in a model of self-organized criticality

 {The Hwa-Kardar differential stochastic equation\cite{HK,HK1} is a continuous model of self-organized criticality.
 Unlike equilibrium systems that require ``fine-tuning'' of control parameters (e.g., critical temperature in second order phase transitions) to become critical\cite{Book3}, systems with self-organized criticality arrive at critical state in the natural course of their evolution\cite{Bak3}.
 Such systems are wide-spread\cite{Col0,Col1,Col2,Col3} with examples ranging from neural systems to online social networks with many other systems in between.}

-{The Hwa-Kardar model is expected to describe the infrared (IR, large-scale, long-time) asymptotic behaviour of the system with self-organized criticality, i.e. to yield the power laws that characterize the behaviour.}
+{The Hwa-Kardar model is expected to describe the infrared (IR), i.e. large-scale and long-time asymptotic behaviour of the system with self-organized criticality and to yield the power laws that characterize the behaviour.}

 {The system is an anisotropic ``running'' sandpile with an average flat profile that has a constant tilt along the preferred direction.
 The new sand keeps entering the system resulting in avalanches that cause other sand to exit the system.
 Eventually, the system arrives at a steady state with a self-similar profile that is anisotropic (due to the tilt).}